 Better ways of working

-Every member of the Education and Employers’ team uses the Saleforce Nonprofit Success Pack (NPSP) every day to log queries from schools or new contacts, engage with employers, and generate reports.
+Every member of the Education and Employers’ team uses the Salesforce Nonprofit Success Pack (NPSP) every day to log queries from schools or new contacts, engage with employers, and generate reports.
 “For me, it’s the backbone of how our organisation operates, and how we can reach as many young people as we do,” said Langham.
 “Being able to build automated workflows to send relevant information to our users at the appropriate time, and raise cases and actions for different staff and track these is invaluable.”

 Langham and her colleagues also use Chatter to collaborate, whether they work in the office or are based at home.
 “Sharing updates on projects and feedback from schools helps everyone feel like part of the team, even if they work remotely,” said Smith.
 “I find Chatter really useful for ensuring everyone has the latest files and information about using the platform.”